-It is often used as a high-protein substitute for meat, and is loaded with vitamin B12 which is mostly found in animal products.
+It is often used as a high-protein substitute for meat and is loaded with vitamin B12 which is mostly found in animal products.

 Miso is a Japanese seasoning made from fermented soybean paste.
 It is high in a number of important nutrients and women are especially urged to include it in their diet.

-Yoghurt is one of the most common and best sources of probiotics.
+Yogurt is one of the most common and best sources of probiotics.
 However, not all brands contain live probiotics as the live bacteria may have been killed during processing.